• Skip to primary navigation

 Instructions

-1. Take the cheese and butter out of the refrigerator (you want them cold) and cut into small cubes (about 1/2″ in size).
+- Take the extra sharp cheddar cheese (8 ounces) and unsalted butter (4 tablespoons) out of the refrigerator (you want them cold) and cut into small cubes (about ยฝ" in size).

-2. In the bowl of a stand-mixer, add just the cheese and beat on medium-high speed (a level 6 on kitchenaid) for about 30 seconds until the cheese has broken down and looks “creamed together”.
-When finished, prep for the next step by scraping down the sides of the beater or bowl. (*If you don’t have a stand-mixer, see tip box below.)
+- In the bowl of a stand-mixer, add just the extra sharp cheddar cheese and beat on medium-high speed (a level 6 on kitchenaid) for about 30 seconds until the cheese has broken down and looks "creamed together".
+When finished, prep for the next step by scraping down the sides of the beater or bowl. (*If you don't have a stand-mixer, see tip box below.)

-3. Turn the mixer back on medium-high speed and add in the cubes of butter and salt.
+- Turn the mixer back on medium-high speed and add in the cubes of the unsalted butter and salt (ยฝ teaspoon).
 Mix for another 30-45 seconds until the cheese and butter are creamed together.
-Scrape down sides of bowl again.
-Texture Tip: The texture should be creamy and you shouldn’t see any chunks of cheese throughout.
+Scrape down sides of bowl again.ย Texture Tip:ย The texture should be creamy and you shouldn't see any chunks of cheese throughout.
 If you do, mix for a little longer.

-4. Turn the mixer to low speed then slowly add in the flour.
-Once it’s all added, turn the mixer up to medium-high speed and beat for 30 seconds until all flour is incorporated.
-Texture Tip: At this point, the texture will be a dry and crumbly.
-Have no fear, the ice water is here!
+- Turn the mixer to low speed then slowly add in the all-purpose flour (1 cup).
+Once it's all added, turn the mixer up to medium-high speed and beat for 30 seconds until all flour is incorporated.ย Texture Tip:ย At this point, the texture will be a dry and crumbly.
+Have no fear, the ice water is here!ย

-5. Turn the mixer on low speed and add the ice water, 1 tablespoon at a time.
+- Turn the mixer on low speed and add the ice water, 1 tablespoon at a time.
 When I make this, my mixture only takes 2 tablespoons of water total.
-But depending on climate and specific brands of ingredients you use, you may need to add up to 3 tablespoons.
-Texture Tip: You want the dough to feel solid and soft, but not sticky (a lot like play-doh).
+But depending on climate and specific brands of ingredients you use, you may need to add up to 3 tablespoons.ย Texture Tip:ย You want the dough to feel solid and soft, but not sticky (a lot like play-doh).
 You should be able to press your finger in it and not have it stick to your finger.

 Last Step!
 Please leave a review and rating letting me know how you liked this recipe!
 This helps my small business thrive so I can continue providing free recipes and high-quality content for you.